Investments growth icon

 • The date that your marriage or civil partnership took place

-• The identity of the account provider who managed the deceased’s ISA.
+• If relevant, the identity of the account provider who managed the deceased’s ISA.

-You’ll also be required to declare that you are the surviving spouse or partner of the deceased, and that you were living with them at the time of their death.
+You’ll also be required to declare that you are the surviving spouse or civil partner of the deceased, and that you were living with them at the time of their death.
+Note that if your partner had more than one ISA, you’ll need to apply for an APS from each individual provider.
+Your full APS amount will then be the value of each ISA pot combined.

 You must apply for an APS within certain time limits.
 These are: